 A licence is not required for soft-shell clams, bar clams, quahaugs, mussels or razor clams.

 Oysters: A licence is required for this fishery open to residents of Nova Scotia only.
-The recreational fishery is closed in New Brunswick and PEI.
+Please note, new for 2019, the daily catch and retention limit of 150 oysters is also the possession limit.
+Licence holders may not possess more than 150 oysters at any one time.
+The recreational fishery for oysters is closed in New Brunswick and PEI.

 Scallops: A licence is required for this fishery in the Maritime Provinces.

 To obtain a licence, a request has to be made using the National Online Licensing System.
 If you require assistance, please contact the Client Support by email at email@example.com or toll free at 1-877-535-7307.

 What equipment or tools am I allowed to use?

 - Clam species (soft-shell clam, bar clam, quahaug, razor clam): In the three provinces of the Gulf Region, hand or hand-held tools (rakes or shovels) may be used for these species when not diving.

 - Mussels: These shellfish are hand-picked and hand-held tools such as rakes or shovels may be used.